shota-ishi73/furima-34251/README.md

 | price               | integer    | null: false |

 ### Association
-- belongs to :users
+- belongs_to :user
 - has many :comments
-- has one :buys
+- has one :purchase

 ## commentsテーブル